PearTreeLabs/Transmission-iOS/README.md

 ## Thanks

-The transmission dev team for years of great work.
+The Transmission dev team for years of great work.

+[Entertica](http://www.entertica.com) for posting such a great [icon](http://entertica.tumblr.com/post/204376537/transmission-for-brurry) to their blog.

 ## Contact